 Are Liposomes Safe?

 Scientific studies have demonstrated that liposomes are non-toxic, non-immunogenic, and have virtually no adverse side effects.
-This is to be expected, since they are comprised of phospholipids, which are the basis of all cell membranes in the body.
+This is to be expected since they are comprised of phospholipids, which are the basis of all cell membranes in the body.
 In addition, they are biodegradable and biocompatible.

 Liposomal CBD Oil vs Other CBD Products

 In conclusion, liposomes are already widely used in the pharmaceutical and nutraceutical industries to efficiently deliver drugs and nutrients to target sites in the body.
 Their water-soluble nature enables them to effectively travel through the gastrointestinal tract into the bloodstream, resulting in high bioavailability of their contents which could enhance the effect of the CBD oil.
-HealthyTOKYO currently sells Liposome CBD oils for pets, which are 3 times more absorbent than the equivalent CBD oils.
+HealthyTOKYO currently sells Liposome CBD oils for pets, which are 3 times more absorbable than the equivalent CBD oils.
 As a result, a lower dosage is required, and bottles can last 3 times longer.